California, Washington state deaths add to U.S. coronavirus toll

 In Washington, D.C., U.S. lawmakers reached bipartisan agreement on an $8.3 billion emergency bill to help fund efforts to contain the virus.
 The bill garnered enough votes to pass in the House of Representatives.

-The Senate is expected to act quickly so President Donald Trump can sign the measure into law, putting funds into the pipeline to fight the virus.
+The Senate is expected to act quickly so President Donald Trump can sign the measure into law.

 More than $3 billion would be devoted to research and development of coronavirus vaccines, test kits and therapeutics.
 There are currently no approved vaccines or treatments for the fast-spreading illness.

-In a bid to also help control the spread of the virus outside the United States, $1.25 billion would be set for international efforts, the aide said.
+In a bid to also help control the spread of the virus outside the United States, $1.25 billion would be for international efforts, an aide said.

 The administration is working to allow laboratories to develop their own coronavirus tests without seeking regulatory approval first, U.S. Health Secretary Alex Azar said.